Marcus Atilius Regulus (consul 267 BC): Legends of death

-The legend that the Carthaginians returned him to Rome to negotiate for a prisoner exchange or peace terms only for him to oppose any such exchange or terms and consequently be returned to the Carthaginians to be tortured to death, is "almost certainly invented, perhaps to palliate his son's torturing of two Punic [Carthaginian] prisoners in revenge for his death".
-No evidence of his story appears in the best source on the period, Polybius.
+According to legend, the Carthaginians sent him back to Rome, under oath to return.
+He was to negotiate for a prisoner exchange or peace terms, but he opposed any such exchange or terms, so he returned to the Carthaginians to be tortured to death.
+This legend is, however, "almost certainly invented, perhaps to palliate his son's torturing of two Carthaginian prisoners in revenge for his death".
+No evidence of the legend appears in the best source on the period, Polybius.

-The first evidence of the tale emerges with fragments of Sempronius Tuditanus's history in 129 BC; in this story, after he purposefully sabotages the negotiations, the Carthaginians have him starved to death.
+The first evidence of the legend emerges with fragments of Gaius Sempronius Tuditanus's history in 129 BC; in this account, the Carthaginians have him starved to death.
+The legend also appears in Cicero's De Officiis 3.99-115, where it is used as an exemplum of honour before practicality.
 According to Augustine of Hippo in City of God (5th century AD), using similar wording as Cicero in Pisonem, the Carthaginians "shut [Regulus] up in a narrow box, in which he was compelled to stand, and in which finely sharpened nails were fixed all round about him, so that he could not lean upon any part of it without intense pain".

 The myth of Regulus' capture and patriotic defiance later became a favourite tale for Roman children and patriotic story-tellers, developed and polished through the years by Roman historiographers and orators.